What happens if you end up in a distress situation in Greece, and call the coast guards? We tested, and lived to tell the story.

 For those in peril on the sea

-With the help of our embassy, we could present the port authority with an assurance from our boat registry officials, that on a Finnish boat the captain’s word is indeed the law.
+On Monday, with the help of our embassy, we could present the port authority with an assurance from our boat registry officials, that on a Finnish boat the captain’s word is indeed the law.
 The port police didn’t seem pleased with the information, but they could not argue – we had the authority to call whatever inspectors we wished.
 But two days had already been wasted!

 So, we had a mechanic do a temporary repair, which he did with more vulcanizing tape.
 A diver came and found some line and debris wrapped tightly around the propeller – we must have caught it while setting the anchor.
 Finally, we authorized an engineer to inspect the repair.
 All was well, but – wait! – all was not well!
 Suddenly the engineer, after a phone conversation with the port authority, insisted that we should be towed to Kalamata, instead of being allowed to sail on our own.